geeekyvishal/EventSuraksha/README.md

 - **Blockchain Security**: Immutable and transparent ticket records ensure the authenticity and security of each ticket.
 - **Smart Contracts**: Automated transactions prevent bulk purchases and ensure fair access to tickets.
 - **User-Friendly Interfaces**: Easy-to-use mobile app and web platform for managing and purchasing tickets.
-- **Stable Pricing**: Protects customers from sudden price hikes in the secondary market.
 - **Data Analytics**: Provides valuable insights for event organizers to optimize planning and marketing strategies.

 ## Getting Started